cnobile2012/python-thunderborg/docs/source/usage.rst

     In [7]: tb.halt_motors()

 And that's it.
-Look through the API documentation for all the commands available.
+Look through the `API documentation <tborg.html>`_ for all the commands available.